 In today's hyperconnected 'digital' world, the Internet of Things (IoT), cloud-based offerings, cloud deployment models and the interconnection between people and mobile technologies, large volumes of 'digital' data is being created.
 This digital data is generated, stored, processed and transmitted with digital technologies using a series of ones and zeros (bits and bytes).
 This method of computation is also known as a binary system.
 So what is digital?
 Basically, 'digital' means something that fundamentally is a string of ones and zeros.
 Such binary codes of ones and zeros can be encoded into words, music, images, applications, documents, web browsers or databases.
 Digital dilemmas The digital data explosion will bring similar dilemmas as those associated with Big Data.
 A point of difference might be the warp speed of technology advancements accelerating the speed in which storage formats, digital data formats and technology become obsolete.
 Moreover, digital data can be prone to unseen damage where a 1 (one) may randomly change to a 0 (zero) due to digital obsolescence.
 Other factors, such as business trends to swap from one Software as a Service (SaaS) product to another, will require numerous migrations between applications creating a potential risk called bit flip or bit rot that can cause data to become corrupted and obsolete.
 Bit rot is insidious and can be due to bits in the files being 'flipped' producing minor errors that are impossible to correct, making data/files unreadable into the future creating a possible 'digital dark age'.
 The digital dark age principle argues that the rapid evolution of technology will eventually make storage formats obsolete, and data will not be accessible to generations to come.
 The 'digital dark age' is aptly defined by Wikipedia, as follows: "The digital dark age is a possible future situation where it will be difficult or impossible to read historical electronic documents and multimedia, because they have been in an obsolete and obscure file format."
 This phenomenon, according to the 'Father of the Internet', Vinton Cerf, is bit rot.
 Obsolescence and bit rot pose a major threat to the survival of digital data assets and the continued existence of the business.
 RIM professionals and organisations are at a new crossroad requiring new business models, management strategies and tactics for a digital foundation.
 RIM professionals should be proactive and take the first steps to work with management to review existing strategic plans and digital strategies.
 DIGITAL ASSET MANAGEMENT As we move to cloud solutions, there is an expectation that applications, digital assets and data will be available anytime, anywhere, any place.
 Digital assets as previously defined can be words, music, photos, videos, audio, documents, presentations, applications, web browsers and databases.
-Digital asset life cycles Managing digital assets requires an understanding of the four phases of the digital asset life cycle: create, manage, distribute and preserve (Table 1): of Phase Description t being sed and ones on is also Create Creating the data/content and storing it in a defined storage location and/ or content management system (Enterprise Content Management, Digital Asset Management, Cloud Storage etc.). ng that ry codes images, Manage Including capture (ingest), version controls, metadata, approvals, appraisal, classification, retentions, accessibility and security. as those be the Distribute Internal and external groups that may be involved/part of the workflow process.
-O hoo loo Preserve Preservation of digital assets short or long term as well as active perpetuation to preserve digital assets from obsolescence.
-Obsolescence Table 1 - The four phases of the digital life cycle Table 1 - The four phases of the digital life cycle.
+Digital asset life cycles Managing digital assets requires an understanding of the four phases of the digital asset life cycle: create, manage, distribute and preserve (Table 1): Phase Description Create Creating the data/content and storing it in a defined storage location and/ or content management system (Enterprise Content Management, Digital Asset Management, Cloud Storage etc.).
+Manage Including capture (ingest), version controls, metadata, approvals, appraisal, classification, retentions, accessibility and security.
+Distribute Internal and external groups that may be involved/part of the workflow process.
+Preserve Preservation of digital assets short or long term as well as active perpetuation to preserve digital assets from obsolescence.
+Table 1 - The four phases of the digital life cycle.